Home » Edinburgh »

 7. Innocent Railway Tunnel

-Of these eight, South Bridge Vaults and Mary King’s Close are most popular from a tourism perspective.
+Of these eight, South Bridge Vaults and Mary King’s Close are the most popular from a tourism perspective.

 South Bridge Vaults

-The Bridge got proposed in 1775, but work didn’t start till 1785.
+The Bridge was proposed in 1775, but work didn’t start till 1785.

 Three Closes – Marlin’s Wynd, Peebles Wynd, and Niddry’s Wynd – were demolished in the city’s Cowgate area to make way for the Bridge.